McDonnell Douglas Phantom in UK service: Between British Phantoms and other Phantoms

 The small size of the aircraft carriers HMS Eagle and HMS Ark Royal, compared to the USN carriers of the period, meant that the F-4K version required significant structural changes compared to the F-4J, from which it was descended and which performed a similar role.
 As well as the folding nose radome to allow for storage in the smaller hangars of the British ships, (Note: The two aircraft lifts on Ark Royal measured 54 ft × 44 ft and 54 ft × 33 ft.
 A Phantom with its nose radome folded back and wings folded was 51.6 ft long and 27.5 ft wide.
-This provided a clearance of 27.4 in along the aircraft length when being moved to and from the flight deck and hanger.) a significantly strengthened undercarriage was needed, to account for higher landing weights (British policy was to bring back unused ordnance).
-The F-4J also featured a nosewheel oleo that extended by 20 in to provide the correct take-off attitude for launch from American catapults.
-The F-4K's nosewheel oleo extended by 40 in to provide the required 9° take-off attitude due to the shorter and less powerful British catapults.
+This provided a clearance of 27.4 in along the aircraft length when being moved to and from the flight deck and hangar.) a significantly strengthened undercarriage was needed, to account for higher landing weights (British policy was to bring back unused ordnance).
+While the F-4J featured a nosewheel oleo that extended by 20 in to provide the correct take-off attitude for launch from American catapults, the F-4K's nosewheel oleo extended by 40 in to provide the required 9° take-off attitude from shorter and less powerful British catapults.
 (Note: Both Eagle and Ark Royal were fitted with a pair of BS5 catapults – the bow catapult had a stroke length of 151 feet, and could accelerate a 50,000lb load to 91 knots, while the waist catapult, which was 199 feet, could produce 105 knots for a 50,000lb load.
 By contrast, the contemporary was fitted with C-7 type catapults, with a 253 feet stroke length, and capable of generating 116 knots for a 70,000lb load.)
 (Note: By contrast, the Buccaneer, which was operated from Ark Royal at the same time as the Phantom, was pulled down onto its tail skid when under tension on the catapult to achieve the requisite 11° attitude.)
-It was also fitted with drooping ailerons, enlarged leading edge flaps, a slotted tailplane, and increased flap and leading edge blowing, all to improve the lift and handling characteristics of the aircraft during operation from the much smaller carriers of the Royal Navy.
+The F-4K was also fitted with drooping ailerons, enlarged leading edge flaps, a slotted tailplane, and increased flap and leading edge blowing, all to improve the lift and handling characteristics of the aircraft during operation from the much smaller carriers of the Royal Navy.